Food sampling policy

 In ensuring the most effective use of sampling resources the council will seek to follow any advice from Food Standards Scotland and other agencies.

 We believe that local authorities working together can pool resources and gain added value from their sampling work.
-We participate in the Food Surveillance System UK (UKFSS) which is a Food Standards Scotland-funded sample and result collation mechanism.
-A report of data from UKFSS, produced by Food Standards Scotland annually, analyses data from that year's sampling, and contains recommendations for action by Local Authorities for the following year.
+We participate in submitting sampling data to the Scottish Food Sampling Database (SFSD) which is a Food Standards Scotland funded sample and result collation mechanism.
+A report of data from SFSD, produced by Food Standards Scotland annually, analyses data from that year's sampling, and contains recommendations for action by Local Authorities for the following year.
 Such information will be used to target sampling activity and guide councils on getting the best value from sampling resources.

 Sampling and enforcement